My web browser has been hijacked

 If you no longer use these programs on a regular basis, uninstalling these programs will (but not always) also uninstall any associated software that is included with them.

-If you are running Microsoft Windows and you have noticed a program that you do not wish to use or want uninstalled, see if the program can be removed through Add/Remove programs in the Control panel.
+If you are running Microsoft Windows and you have noticed a program that you do not want to use or want uninstalled, see if the program can be removed through Add/Remove programs in the Control panel.

 All of the legitimate companies that install toolbars onto your computer should be able to be removed through the Add/Remove programs icon in the control panel.
 Some examples include the Alexa Toolbar, ASK, Google Toolbar, Yahoo Toolbar, and Windows Live Toolbar.